About Heritage Education Funds

 Are there any other CESG provisions? +

-- A minimum of $2,000 of contributions must be made and not withdrawn in any year before the Beneficiary is 16 years old
+- A minimum of $2,000 of contributions must be made and not withdrawn in any year before the year the beneficiary turns 16 years old

-- A minimum of $100 of annual contributions must be made and not withdrawn in at least any four years before the Beneficiary is 16 years old
+- A minimum of $100 of annual contributions must be made and not withdrawn in at least any four years before the year the beneficiary turns 16 years old

 * Certain conditions apply.
 See prospectus for full details